mmanousos/fcc_simon/assignment.md

 on start button press, change content of '#start-text' to 'reset' from 'start'.

 on press of strict button, add class 'active' and attribute 'aria-pressed="true"' to button; change background-color of '#strict-indicate' to #EBC909;.

+for computer to play: generate a random number and associate color appropriately.
+Push color name to 'compPlays' array.
+Cycle through each array element - element triggers the .quarter corresponding to that element color to lighten in color and the associated sound to play.
+Delay between each.

+for user to play: pull appropriate element of CompPlays array into 'compCurrent' placeholder.
+User clicks on colored quarter button to match 'compCurrrent' - hold user play as userCurrent.

+create variable for userPlayCount (to pull value from compPlays array).

 **// TESTS**